The Landscape

 We make landscape and forest wines

-Cultural asset Sierra de Francia
+Sierra de Francia cultural property

 Cámbrico looks at the Peña de Francia, its golden eagles, black storks and forests of oak, strawberry and chestnut trees.
 The architecture of the half-timbered houses can be explained by the repopulation of settlers from Burgundy that took place in the 12th century through Count Raymond of Burgundy, married to the Infanta Urraca of León.
 There are no less than 34 sites of cultural interest in the area, including archaeological sites such as the Iron Age Cerro del Berrueco, the Roman gold mines of Las Cávenes in El Cabaco or the more than 100 cave wine presses that can be visited in San Esteban de la Sierra.